Carbide Create User Guide

 Afer the polyline shape is created, the shape is technically a polygon and can be edited by selecting the object and changing the values of the available properties in the edit menu.

 The curve tool is similiar to the polyline tool with the added functionality of creating a curve between points.
 After clicking the curve icon in the design toolbox, you’ll be prompted to click the first point on the canvas.
 Just like polylines, move to and click the second point of your object ― to create a curve, hold down the click and drag away from the point.

 After creating your curve, click again to begin the next segment.
 Continue this process until your shape has been created.

-Curves and Polygons have the a special editing tool called ‘node editing’.
+Curves and Polygons have a special ‘node edit’ tool.
 The node edit tool, available after selecting an existing curve or polygon, allows you to manipulate the individual nodes of a curve or polygon.
-Simply click on any node and drag to desired location.
+Simply click on any node and drag it to the desired location.